 It can also help to have a bit of a prayer boost by going on retreat.
 This is a period when we withdraw from our normal routines and set time aside for thinking and praying about God.
 People who need more silence may find a retreat house a more natural place for retreat, and convents and monasteries usually have rooms for guests.
 You can slot into the routine of a praying community, and still have lots of time alone to reflect.
 Alternatively, although many people might not think of big Christian festivals as places of retreat, gatherings like Greenbelt and Spring Harvest can be great times to withdraw from routines and set time aside.

 Step 6 – Join a community that prays, for mutual support

-Jesus said that “where two or three are gathered in my name, I am there among them.”
-(Matthew 18:20) We are encouraged to pray together, and when we do, something more seems to happen.
-We are like a flock of migrating birds that need each other in order to make the journey.
+Jesus said that, 'where two or three are gathered in my name, I am there among them' (Matthew 18:20).
+We are encouraged to pray together, and when we do, something more seems to happen.
+We're like a flock of migrating birds that need each other in order to make the journey.
 Even Jesus didn’t live his life and carry out his ministry alone.
 He was part of a group.
 When he was busy with his work, he often sought the company of friends outside the noise of the big city, perhaps to recharge his batteries.
 See for example Mark 11:11, when he left Jerusalem with his disciples to spend the night at Bethany.